libneopub/untitled/README.md

 Tests.
 I get it, their important for ensuring code quality and confidence in codebases in professional settings.
 But this is a side-project that I'm building in my spare time, for fun.
 Don't ruin that for me please.

 Bookmarks, crossposts, likes.
 I want to encourage conversation, collaboration and meaningful interaction.
 Mindlessly double tapping doesn't fit that vision.

-### Ideas

-see site as folder. some sort of (fuse?) filesystem to manage the site. editing a file updates the site (because we're serving from this directory). renaming it should update the json file. putting a file in the folder adds an entry to the json file. deleting a file should remove an entry.

-the files are kept as-is on disk, but transformed in the web layer. forexample markdown or docx -> html. depends on the file extension. a cache should be kept. if a file with as filename the hash of the file is found, serve that instead of transforming on-the-fly.